Consulting4J/lazymongo/README.md

 float is saved as double (mongodb internal storage support double only) and restored as float.
 It also support collections and map, the combination of these primary types , collections, map, including embedded document are supported as well.
 The official mongodb driver don't support such complex combinations.
+This library fit for small dataset, if you are going to pull out a huge amount of documents into a List, then OOM may occurs.

 usage:
 insert document